¡Compártelo!

 Some woman called Deborah Frisch has come up with an English language method weirdly named ¡Binglés!
 La lotería para aprender inglés.
 And it’s no joke.
 According to a company’s press release, this “revolutionary and cost-effective method” uses our beloved juego … Continue reading

-Posted in Marketing & Advertising, Pop culture
+Posted in Marketing & Advertising

 11 Comments